Is Low Carb Good for Hypothyroidism? A Guide to Treating Your Thyroid Issues Through Diet

 Carbohydrates are found in foods such as:

-Many of the foods on this list are healthy, so you wouldn’t want to just get rid of carbs altogether.
+Many of the foods on this list are healthy, so it is important not to eliminate carbs entirely.

 Complex carbohydrates, such as non-starchy vegetables and whole grains, are digested more slowly and have less of an effect on blood sugar than refined carbs like sugar.
 They also provide fiber, which is essential for a healthy diet.